joseOlivares/slideshow_particle_Gantry5/readme.txt

 -It uses the updated UIkit 3 framework -Some new parameters added in order to provide a better customization of the slideshow.

-Note: This release is not fully tested, I made it because I need it into a projec.
+Note: This release is not fully tested, I made it because I need it into a project.

 #Installation in Joomla: